 Scope

-This syllabus covers the requirement for VTS Operators to be able to understand the functionalities and operational principles of the basic equipment used in VTS centres.
+This syllabus covers the requirement for VTS Operators to be able to understand the functionalities and operational principles of the basic [generic?] equipment used in VTS centres.

 This course covers the theory and practice of using the basic equipment including the equipment used for data collection and data analysis, audio and video recording and ship identification.